elastic/kibana/src/plugins/kibana_utils/docs/store/mutators.md

 mutators.setUiMode('dark');
 ```

-Your mutators are bound to the `store` so you can treat each of them as a standalone
+Your mutators are bound to the `store` so you can treat each of them as a
-function and export from a module.
+standalone function for export.

 ```ts
 const { setUiMode, resetUiMode } = store.createMutators({